umccr/ica-ica-lazy/README.md

 #### Setup

-## Tokens management :construction:
+## Tokens management

 This section entails:

-1. `ica-add-access-token` :construction:
+1. `ica-add-access-token`
-   * Adds an access token to `~/.ica-ica-lazy/tokens/tokens.json`
+   * Retrieves api-key from pass db
-   * Requires a project name
+   * Requires project name and scope as input
-1. `ica-refresh-access-token` :construction:
-   * Refreshing an expired token
+   * Writes token to `~/.ica-ica-lazy/tokens/tokens.json`
-   * Set up of the tokens management section
-   * For development, production and other projects
-   * To be an automated process when tokens expire :construction:
+   *
-2. `ica-context-switcher` :construction:
+2. `ica-context-switcher`
    * Change contexts by updating the `ICA_ACCESS_TOKEN` env var to that of your project
    * Does NOT require login

+### ica-add-access-token
-### ica-refresh-access-token :construction:
+> Autocompletion: :construction:

-This command will update your token for a given project under `~/.ica/ica-ica-lazy-access-tokens.json`
+This command will update your token for a given project under `~/.ica-ica-lazy/tokens/tokens.json`.
+Pleas make sure you've read the [Saving your api key](#saving-your-api-key) section before trying.

+*To verify, you've successfully completed said section, please run `pass /ica/api-keys/default-api-key`.
+One would expect this to return your personal api key.*

+**Options:**
+  * --project-name: The name of your project
+  * --scope: Do you want to enter this context with 'admin' or 'read-only' privileges

+**Requirements:**
+  * curl
+  * jq
+  * pass

+**Environment vars:**
+  * ICA_BASE_URL

+### ica-context-switcher
+> Autocompletion: :construction:

+Update the `ICA_ACCESS_TOKEN` env var in your current console window with that of a stored token under `~/.ica-ica-lazy/tokens/tokens.json`.
+You **MUST** have first added the token to the secret file with `ica-add-access-token` script.

+**Options:**
+  * --project-name: The name of your project
+  * --scope: Do you want to enter this context with 'admin' or 'read-only' privileges

+**Requirements**
+  * curl
+  * jq

 ## Folder / file traversal :construction: